meridianarc/griptape-docs/docs/index.md

 While developing DApps, we found a lot of patterns and good practices that can help you quickly get your application up and running and start focusing on what your application has to do.
 We call it griptape because is the layer that helps with all the core of your app; it helps you get off the ground.

-## What is Griptape-vue.js?

-griptape-vue.js is an implementation of the griptape.js core library for [Vue.js](https://v3.vuejs.org/).
-We call it griptape, but Vue.js flavored (many other flavors coming soon).